Facioscapulohumeral Muscular Dystrophy (FSH, FSHD)

 Not everyone with FSHD develops this lower leg problem.

 Mild hearing loss

 When FSHD starts in childhood, loss of hearing in the higher pitch ranges can be more profound than in adult-onset FSHD.
-The reason for this isn't yet understood.

 Pain and inflammation